-High blood pressure, also called hypertension, is the second leading cause of kidney failure.
+High blood pressure, also called HBP or hypertension, is the second leading cause of kidney failure.
 The kidneys and the circulatory system depend on each other for good health.

 How does high blood pressure cause kidney damage?

 - HBP causes artery damage, and the kidneys are packed with arteries.

 Kidneys are supplied with dense blood vessels, and high volumes of blood flow through them.
 Over time, uncontrolled high blood pressure can cause arteries around the kidneys to narrow, weaken or harden.
 These damaged arteries are not able to deliver enough blood to the kidney tissue.